“I thought I had an appetite for destruction, but all I wanted was a club sandwich.” - Matt Groening, (The Simpsons cartoonist & satirist)

 Ranging from inviting a few neighbours round for tea and cakes to a full street party, the Big Lunch can be any size and shape with people bringing food to the party to share.
 Since it began in 2009, The Big Lunch has grown with over 9 million people taking part in 2018.
 To promote the 2019 Big Lunch a 17-day series of community walks were organised across the UK supported by the National Lottery.
 The community walks took place in England, Scotland, Wales and Northern Ireland, with two walkers representing their country with a support team.
 The community walk was established in order to promote the Big Lunch and highlight community spirit and humanity at its best, with the walkers travelling around their country visiting various community groups, active citizens and grassroots initiatives.

-I am Darren Ferguson, founder and CEO of Beyond Skin, and this year the opportunity came up for me to be involved on the Big Lunch Community Walk road trip as part of the support team.
+I am Darren Ferguson, founder of Beyond Skin, and in 2019 the opportunity came up for me to be involved on the Big Lunch Community Walk road trip as part of the support team.

 For 15 years I have managed Beyond Skin and for sure it is a challenging vocation - although surrounded by an amazing team and support from family, it can be a very lonely role being the one carrying the organisation’s operational weight daily.
 It is healthy to step away for a short while and the Big Lunch opportunity came at a perfect time.
 Even with a busy schedule I would still get a well-needed recharging break from the responsibility of a management role whilst submersed in an exciting community programme visiting inspiring people and projects each day.
 I myself get bored easily and I’m not very good when I’m bored so working in the community & volunteer sector, and with projects like the Big Lunch Community Walk, is perfect for me as each day is very different.